Gauss law constraint in A-theory branes: Introduction

 In Section \ref{section:3}, we derive the Gauss law constraint from the Virasoro algebra of the ${\cal A}$-theory brane in D-dimensional space.
 We then present explicit expressions for the current algebra, the Virasoro algebra, and the Gauss law constraint in the general dimension case together with the explicit cases D=3 and D=4.

 In Section \ref{section:4}, we examine solutions to the Gauss law dimensional reduction condition.
 We show that only the string solutions are consistent for D=3 and D=4.
-For larger cases D$\geq$5 the additional constraint ${\cal V}=0$ governs the solution.
+For higher dimensions D$\geq$5 the additional constraint ${\cal V}=0$ governs the solution.

 In Section \ref{section:5}, we propose the exceptional symmetry covariant string solution.
 We also clarify its relation to the constant charge parameter in the exceptional $\sigma$-model \cite{Arvanitakis:2017hwb,Arvanitakis:2018hfn}.
 In this covariantized string solution the Virasoro algebra for a brane reduces to the standard Virasoro algebra for a string, showing that ${\cal A}$-theory branes exhibit precisely the two-dimensional conformal symmetry.
 This property is essential for the quantization of ${\cal A}$-theory.